steelworker51/webdev-counter-challenge/README.md

 - Get used to using your browser's developer tools now.
 For now, become familiar with:
     - Toggling between desktop mode and device emulation/responsive mode.
     - Using inspector mode to inspect elements.

+### Submitting Your Work

+After completing the assignment, make sure to commit your changes and push them back to your own repository and turn in the GitHub link in Google Classroom.